Chainplain/Flapping_wing_MARG_sensor_fusion/README.md

 2. load the worldfile, which is already marked.

 3. choose the controller of the robot called the Flapper as SimpleFlapGamma_SensorFusion, which is also provided here.
+This is the controller file, you can rewrite the corresponding classes which are given in other files.

 4. If everything is fine, it can be runned right away.